- Safety and Health Topics

 - Biosecurity also includes training workers to know the signs of avian influenza infection in birds, the immediate steps to take to protect themselves and other workers, procedures to quarantine the farm to prevent spread of disease, and reporting requirements to ensure the notification of proper animal health authorities at the first signs of illness in flocks.

-- See the U.S. Department of Agriculture (USDA) Biosecurity for Birds webpage for guidance on the signs of avian influenza in poultry.
+- See the U.S. Department of Agriculture (USDA) Biosecurity webpage for guidance on the signs of avian influenza in poultry.

 - The California Department of Food and Agriculture (CDFA) Commercial Poultry Biosecurity website presents biosecurity videos in English and Spanish.
 The USDA and CDFA training handbook entitled Biosecurity Training Manual for Poultry Workers may be helpful in training poultry workers.